i-sergienko/i-sergienko.github.io/docs/assets/posts/kubernetes-operator.md

 ---
 ##### Custom Controllers
-There is one piece of the puzzle missing - Kubernetes doesn't know what to do with the new resource, it just saves it with the rest of the manifests in it's internal database.
+There is one piece of the puzzle missing - Kubernetes doesn't know what to do with the new resource, it just saves it with the rest of the manifests in its internal database.
 This is not very useful by itself - we normally use manifests to inform **k8s** of the desired state of the world, so it can do something about it.

 The missing piece is called a **Custom Controller**, and it's an application that you'll have to write yourself.